 North Beach Park

-During the summer hours, non-residents typically have to pay an entrance fee to the North Beach Park.
+During the summer hours, non-residents typically have to pay an entrance fee to North Beach Park.
 The beach area is well-maintained.
 There are also public restrooms, benches, walking trails, pavilions, and even a duck pond.

 Do note that since it is the bay area, you won't have your white sand beaches and emerald waters like at the gulf coast beaches.
 The water may be a bit brown, but if the looks don't matter much to you, it's nothing to worry about.